Key U.S. Government Assistance Programs for AfricaBureau of Public Affairs

 The United States is taking strong and sustained action to help build democracy and economic opportunity and to reduce poverty and disease in Africa.

 The following list highlights a few key U.S. Government assistance programs in Africa.
 In addition to these, the United States supports many bilateral and multi-lateral programs in partnership with Africans, that support African efforts to develop and implement solutions to the continent's development challenges.

 Overall Development Assistance

-The U.S. provided $3.2 billion in official development assistance to sub-Saharan Africa in 2004 to help relieve poverty, provide humanitarian assistance, and spur economic growth.
+The U.S. provided $3.2 billion in official development assistance to sub-Saharan Africa in 2004 to help relieve poverty, provide essential health and medical services, and spur economic growth.
 This is nearly triple the amount provided in 2000 ($1.1 billion), and the fastest rate of growth in U.S. foreign assistance since the Marshall Plan.

 Emergency Humanitarian Assistance

 - In addition, the President announced on June 7, an additional $674 million in humanitarian assistance for this year, in part to provide food to prevent famine in the Horn of Africa.

-The United States provided more than $379 million this year in humanitarian assistance for the people in Darfur and the refugees.
+- The United States provided more than $379 million this year in humanitarian assistance for the people in Darfur and the refugees who fled to Chad.
 Between 2003 and 2005, we provided more than $638 million for humanitarian assistance in Darfur.

 Millennium Challenge Account

-Eight sub-Saharan African countries are currently eligible for funding under the President’s Millennium Challenge Account Initiative, an innovative mechanism providing aid to countries practicing economic policies and good governance.
-Madagascar and Cape Verde have already signed Millennium Challenge compacts.
+- Eight sub-Saharan African countries are currently eligible for funding under the President's Millennium Challenge Account Initiative, an innovative mechanism providing aid to countries where sound economic policies and good governance promote an enabling environment for economic growth.

 Peacekeeping and Security

 - The United States is working to help the nations of Africa take on peace support operations.
 We provided $150 million to the African Union peace mission in Darfur.
-We also fund the new UN mission in Sudan (UNMIS) through our peacekeeping contribution to the United Nations' $132 million in 2005.
+We also are funding the new UN mission in Sudan (UNMIS) through our peacekeeping contribution to the United Nations' $132 million in 2005.

-- Over the next five years, the United States will help train 40,000 African peacekeepers through the Global Peace Operations Initiative (GPOI)/Africa Contingency Operations Training and Assistance (ACOTA) Program.
+- Over the next five years, the United States will provide training for over 40,000 African peacekeepers through the Global Peace Operations Initiative (GPOI)/Africa Contingency Operations Training and Assistance (ACOTA) program.